Chen Fuliang

 Chen Fuliang (陳傅良) (1137–1203) was a Chinese historian, academician, and philosopher.
 He was known by the courtesy name Junju (君舉) and had a style name of Zhizhai Xiansheng (止齋先生).
 He was part of the Yongjia School of the early Southern Song dynasty (1127–1279).

 As a direct disciple of Xue Jixuan and mentor to Ye Shi, he was influential in spreading the Yongjia learning.
 He focused on the restoration of North China and believed that institutional reform was essential to regain national power and recover lands taken by the Jurchen Jin.
 In his teachings, he emphasized history as a way to address current social issues rather than just for ethical development.

 He also conducted extensive research on history and institutional evolution, which he offered unique ideas on military systems, tax reduction, land reforms, and government operations.
 His focus on institutional changes solidified his status in the Yongjia School and was his main contribution to the school of thought.

 Biography

 Chen Fuliang came from Wenzhou (modern Rui'an, Zhejiang) from a deprived family.
+By age nine, he was orphaned and mostly raised by his grandmother.
+Pressured by his poverty, Chen earned a living by teaching.
 He entered a state university and made acquaintance with the scholar Zhang Shi and writer and philosopher Lu Zuqian (1137–1181).

-He earned his jinshi degree in 1172.
-He held various important government positions, starting at Taixue serving as a gentleman for attendance.
-He then became the controller-general of Fuzhou, military prefect of Guiyang, judicial commissioner in Zhexi, examining editor at the True Records Institute, Vice Director of the Palace Library, houseman, and expositor-in-waiting in the Palace Secretariat.
+He earned his jinshi degree in 1172 and held various important government positions, starting at Taixue serving as a gentleman for attendance.
+He then became the controller-general of Fuzhou, however due to conflict with the wealthy families in the area, resigned and spent his living as a teacher for the next seven years.
+From 1184 onwards, Chen served in different posts such as becoming military prefect of Guiyang, judicial commissioner in the Circuit of Zhexi, examining editor at the True Records Institute, Vice Director of the Palace Library, as well as serving as houseman and expositor-in-waiting in the Palace Secretariat.
 He was also an auxiliary Hanlin academician and an edict attendant (daizhi) in the Hall for Treasuring the Heritage (寶謨閣).

+Despite his philosophical differences with Zhu Xi, Chen had wrote to Emperor Ningzong urging him to reverse the decision of Zhu's dismissal from government office in 1194.
+As a result, he also lost his office.
+He then returned home in Ruian and died in 1203.